Actors Headshots as a Marketing Tool

 The truth about how your headshot markets you the actor.

-This blog is written mainly from the perspective of film and TV auditions.
-The auditions that I refer to are professional auditions for paid acting work.
+Your headshot is marketing you the actor.
+This blog concerns mainly film and TV auditions.
+Those auditions that I refer to are professional auditions for paid acting work.

 Lets get some things straight first.